AutoxingTech/axbot_restbook/docs/reference/websocket.md

-# Websocket Reference
+# WebSocket Reference

-Topics are used to receive realtime information from the robot.
+Topics are used to receive real-time information from the robot.
-Use the following commands to start/stop listening to some topics.
+Use the following commands to start or stop listening to specific topics.

 ```
 {"enable_topic": "TOPIC_NAME"}
 {"disable_topic": "TOPIC_NAME"}
 ```

-Since 2.7.0, multiple topic names are supported.
-Require cap flag `supportsEnableTopicList`.
+Since version 2.7.0, multiple topic names are supported.
+This requires the `supportsEnableTopicList` capability flag.

 ```
 {"enable_topic": ["/actions", "/alerts", "/tracked_pose"]} // since 2.7.0